kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

     homePitch = document.querySelector("#homePitch");
 {% endprism %}

-For those `div` tags that we're placing the data-attribute values inside of , we're using `document.querySelector()` to store references to the them.
+For those `div` tags that we're placing the data-attribute values inside of , we're using `document.querySelector()` to store references to them.
 This will make them easier to find when I start referring to them in this next function...

 {% prism javascript %}
 $("#chelsea").click(function(event){

   event.preventDefault();

-  // Use the .dataset property
+  // Use the dataset property
   team.innerHTML = teamInfo.dataset.team;
   manager.innerHTML = teamInfo.dataset.manager;
   homePitch.innerHTML = teamInfo.dataset.homePitch;